"The setting of Glen Affric was inspirational. The beauty of the place will live forever with me."

 Our conservation work takes place in and around the National Nature Reserve at Glen Affric.
 Often described as one of the most beautiful places in Scotland, the glen's ancient woodlands and lochs are surrounded by mountain peaks, and the beautiful River Affric winds its way slowly through the glen.
 Glen Affric contains one of the largest, least disturbed native forests in the UK.

-Please note that the day off is also a day off for the leaders of the week.
-The minibus may sometimes be available for use as a group (cost to be covered by volunteers) but you may need to rely on local transport to reach some of these locations.
+Please note that the day off is also a day off for the guides on the week.
+The minibus may sometimes be available for use as a group if a guide is happy to drive (fuel costs to be covered by volunteers).

 Glen Affric is a haven for wildlife and we are lucky enough to regularly see the magnificent golden eagle, as well as ospreys during the breeding season.
 Other birds commonly seen include goosanders, woodcock, black grouse, tawny owls and bar-tailed godwits.
 Otters are abundant throughout the area and you may be lucky enough to see a water vole!